jithinjosejacob/AppiumAndroidTests/README.md

 # AppiumAndroidTests
 Appium Android Tests
-FOr running tests from root folder
+For running tests from root folder.

+Screen Object Model is used as a Design Pattern

 Prerequisties- Nodejs and npm installed,
 Have a Mobile Device (Emulator) Available locally